jkoschma/genexplain-platform/docs/source/Workflows.md

 Please choose in the field Profile a collection of positional weight matrices from TRANSFAC(R) database for performing the search of transcription factor binding sites (TFBSs) in your workflow run.

-The ([result folder][TFBS result]) contains two tables and two tracks;
+The [result folder] contains two tables and two tracks;

-[TFBS result]:
+[result folder]:
 data/Examples/User Guide/Data/Examples of workflows/Transfac/GSM558469_E2F1_hg19 filtered (Site search on track, TRANSFAC).

 The table site optimization summary includes the matrices the hits of which are over-represented in the Yes track versus the No track ([result example][summay_TFBS]).

 [summay_TFBS]:
 https://platform.genexplain.com/bioumlweb/#de=data/Examples/User%20Guide/Data/Examples%20of%20workflows/Transfac/GSM558469_E2F1_hg19%20filtered%20(Site%20search%20on%20track%2C%20TRANSFAC)/Site%20optimization%20summary